btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_two.md

 - `:0.0`
 - `:0.1`
+- `:0.2`

-As mentioned above, an application opened on one screen cannot be moved to the other.
-The two screens are independent of one another.
+As mentioned above, an application opened on one screen cannot be moved to the other two.
+The three screens are independent of one another.

-To display an application on a specific screen, augments its environment by specifying its `DISPLAY`:
+To display an application on a specific screen, augment its environment by specifying its `DISPLAY` name:

 ```
 $ DISPLAY=:0.1 thunderbird &